w3f/polkadot-wiki/docs/general/polkadot-v2.md

 The Polkadot community [voted on a Wish for Change proposal](https://polkadot.polkassembly.io/referenda/747) stating that Polkadot 2.0 includes the following major technical upgrades:

 - [asnychronous backing](../learn/learn-async-backing.md) allowing pipelining and thus a more efficient rollup system that grant rollups more throughput without compromising security.
-- [coretime](../learn/learn-agile-coretime.md) allowing agile allocation of cores.
+- [coretime](../learn/learn-agile-coretime.md) allowing agile allocation of cores and thus execution on the Polkadot decentralized computer.
-- [elastic scaling](../learn/learn-elastic-scaling.md) allowing the use of multiple cores simultaneously by the same rollup chain.
+- [elastic scaling](../learn/learn-elastic-scaling.md) allowing the use of multiple cores simultaneously by the same rollup chain for a boost in throughput.

 These technical upgrades allowed to make the Polkadot decentralized computer more efficient, powerful, and accessible for anyone to use.